Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 Standards for Privacy of Individually Identifiable Health Information:

-The Department of Health and Human Services (HHS) "Standards for Privacy of Individually Identifiable Health Information" regulation was mandated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which governs the protection of individually identifiable health information.
+The HHS "Standards for Privacy of Individually Identifiable Health Information" regulation was mandated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) which governs the protection of individually identifiable health information.
 It is administered and enforced by the HHS Office for Civil Rights (OCR).
 The OCR website (http://www.hhs.gov/ocr/) provides information on the Privacy Rule, including a complete Regulation Text and a set of decision tools that may be used to determine whether a researcher is a staff member of a covered entity.
 Compliance with the Privacy Rule for those classified under the Rule as "covered entities" is mandatory.
 Decisions about applicability and implementation of the Privacy Rule reside with covered entities.
-Program officials will assist grantees in resolving questions about the applicability of HIPAA requirements.
+Project Officers will assist grantees in resolving questions about the applicability of HIPAA requirements.

 Access to Research Data through the Freedom of Information Act: